Shofiya2003/fm-card-component/README.md

 ### What I learned

-I learn to create CSS layouts and also use shorthand of properties.
-I learnt accurate use of units rem,vh and vw.
+I learnt systematic way of  creating CSS layouts.I learnt accurate use of units rem,vh and vw.